aymyo/huffman-coding-website/README.md

 2. Click 'Encode'
 3. The text will be analyzed and the frequency table of the symbols will be generated.
 4. The Huffman tree is created from the frequency table
-5. The code alphabet is generated from the tree (to learn how go to the _theory_ section of the website).
+5. The code alphabet is generated from the tree (to learn how, go to the _theory_ section of the website).
 6. The input text gets encoded using the alphabet, showing the result in the right text area.
 7. Aditional calculations and statistics are computed.